 It’s hard to imagine making coffee more delicious than it is by itself.
 Still, we’ve been trying out different coffee cocktail recipes, and the coffee martini has quickly become one of our favorites!
 It combines the robust and delicious flavors of coffee, the smoothness of vodka, and the eloquence of drinking a perfectly concocted cocktail.

-Below, we’re going over how to craft this delicious mixed drink, as well as a few tweaks you can make to customize to your taste.
+Below, we’re going to cover how to craft this delicious mixed drink, as well as a few tweaks you can make to customize to your taste.
 Let’s get started!

 Why A Coffee Martini?

 Seriously?
 A better question would be, why not!
-Coffee cocktails are delicious and full of flavor, and they offer a fancy and unique way to enjoy coffee after dinner or dessert.
+Coffee cocktails are tasty and full of flavor, and they offer a fancy and unique way to enjoy coffee after dinner or dessert.

 Coffee and vodka also seem to blend perfectly.
 The delicate flavor of vodka doesn’t overpower the coffee’s robust taste, but you’ll still get a boozy flavor that elevates the coffee to another level.

 Not to mention, any guest you serve this to will likely be head over heels for it because it’s downright delicious!

 We knew it wouldn’t take much convincing!
 Below are all of the ingredients and equipment you’ll need.

 - 2 ounces of vodka — recommendations below